-The legendary actor Robin Williams doesn't need much of an introduction.
+The legendary late actor Robin Williams doesn't need much of an introduction.
 The star spread joy to all those who were fortunate enough to cross his path and even to those who only knew him through his work.
-While his cheery and humble disposition made him one of the most beloved personalities in Hollywood, even 5 years since his death, there appears to be a lot we still don't know about the Jumanji actor.
-Shortly after Williams passed away in 2014, Brian Lord, a fan who came quite close to booking the celeb for an event, shared a heartwarming piece of information about him that has raised our respect for the icon.
+While his cheery and humble disposition made him one of the most beloved personalities in Hollywood, there still appears to be a lot we don't know about the "Jumanji" actor.
+Shortly after Williams passed away in 2014, Brian Lord, a fan who came quite close to booking the celeb for an event, shared a heartwarming piece of information about him that has raised our respect for the Hollywood icon.

-Taking to his blog, Brian revealed that years ago, he'd learned a very cool fact about Williams that had a profound impact on his perception of the actor.
+On his blog, Lord revealed that years ago, he'd learned a very cool fact about Williams that had a profound impact on his perception of the actor.
 The fan recounted how, although he failed to sign the actor for an event, he'd come close enough to get a glimpse at the star's rider.
-For those unfamiliar with what a rider is, it essentially "lists out an artist’s specific personal and technical needs for hosting them for an event- anything from bottled water and their green room to sound and lighting requirements."
+A rider is essentially "lists out an artist’s specific personal and technical needs for hosting them for an event—anything from bottled water and their green room to sound and lighting requirements."

 Robin Williams clowning around outside The Comedy Store (1978) pic.twitter.com/pCDsQVIaZb— History Lovers Club (@historylvrsclub) September 22, 2019

-Brian stated that he was pleasantly surprised by the contents of Williams' rider as it listed a rather unusual requirement.
+Lord stated that he was pleasantly surprised by the contents of Williams' rider as it listed a rather unusual requirement.
 "When I got Robin Williams' rider, I was very surprised by what I found.
 He actually had a requirement that for every single event or film he did, the company hiring him also had to hire a certain number of homeless people and put them to work," he wrote.
-Since most celebs tend to make outrageous personal demands on their riders, Williams' unique requirement of providing work to homeless people in order to sign him, thoroughly impressed Brian.
+Because most celebs tend to make outrageous personal demands on their riders, Williams' unique requirement of providing work to homeless people in order to sign him, thoroughly impressed Lord.

-To give you a better idea of just how different Williams' requirement was from that of some of his peers, a report by The Telegraph claims that the singer and undisputed diva, Mariah Carey's rider reportedly insists that "she is supplied with bottles of vitamin water to bathe her dogs in as well as an attendant to dispose of her used chewing gum."
+To provide an idea of just how different Williams' requirement was from that of some of his peers, a report by The Telegraph claims that the singer and diva Mariah Carey's rider reportedly insists that "she is supplied with bottles of vitamin water to bathe her dogs in as well as an attendant to dispose of her used chewing gum."
 Meanwhile, Lady Gaga is said to request "a mannequin with puffy pink pubic hair" in her dressing room, while Iggy Pop's rider allegedly asks for "a copy of USA Today that’s got a story about morbidly obese people in it."

 Robin Williams & Saul Bellow pic.twitter.com/I9Su6UZ6Xm— History Lovers Club (@historylvrsclub) September 25, 2019